ray-project/ray/doc/source/data/key-concepts.rst

 `pandas DataFrame <https://pandas.pydata.org/docs/reference/frame.html>`_, or Python list.
 Having multiple blocks in a dataset allows for parallel transformation and ingest.

-For ML use cases, Datasets also natively supports mixing :ref:`Tensor <datasets_tensor_support>` and tabular data.
+For ML use cases, Datasets also natively supports mixing :ref:`Tensors <datasets_tensor_support>` and tabular data.

 There are three types of datasets: